Aetherinox/proteus-git/README.md

 <br />

 ## Proteus Apt Repo
-The Proteus Fetcher is developed to manage the packages associated with the [Proteus Apt Repo](https://github.com/Aetherinox/proteus-apt-repo) and is associated to the [Proteus App Manager](https://github.com/Aetherinox/proteus-app-manager).
+The Proteus Git app is developed to manage the packages associated with the [Proteus Apt Repo](https://github.com/Aetherinox/proteus-apt-repo) and is associated to the [Proteus App Manager](https://github.com/Aetherinox/proteus-app-manager).
 To utilize the Proteus Apt Repo:

 Open Terminal and add the GPG key for the developer to your keyring